By DullesMoms, Dec 2019

 Should always be in the care of a responsible person.
 Children this age should never be left unsupervised in homes, cars, playgrounds, or yards (Source).

-May be ready to be left unsupervised up to 1.5 hours during daylight and early evening hours (Source).
+May be ready to be left unsupervised for up to 1.5 hours during daylight and early evening hours (Source).

 May be left alone for up to 3 hours during daylight and early evening hours (Source).